 A professional installs it

-There’s also the convenience of having someone else install your system, and the peace of mind that the alarm has been fitted properly.
+There’s also the convenience of having a pro else install your system, and the peace of mind of knowing that the alarm is fitted properly.
 Having a professionally installed alarm can significantly reduce the risk of false alarms being triggered easily.

 Understanding how your alarm works is one thing, but understanding what happens when someone breaks-in is another.
-The professional installer will answer questions around monitoring, police response, avoiding false alarms and more!
+The professional installer can answer questions around monitoring, police response, avoiding false alarms and more!

 Cons of a Professional installationCost

-Systems that require specialist installations are expensive, usually around £200 for the installer’s time.
+Systems that require specialist installations are expensive, potentially around £200 for the installer’s time.

-Then there’s your own time as you are the one needs to make sure you are at home when the installation takes place.
+Then there’s your own time as you are the you need to make sure you are at home when the installation takes place.

 Any ongoing maintenance or technical faults will need to be looked at by a professional.
 Some installers offer a 12 month guarantee, others will charge you to fix it.

 With Boundary Intruder Alarm, you'll have the option to choose of a DIY or professional installation with the standalone system.
 If you take choose a package with keyholder or police monitoring, a professional installation will be required to ensure the system is installed correctly and false alarms are kept to a minimum.